chowmean/python-training-for-devops/docs/threading.md

-.ding and multiprocessing in Python
+# Threading and multiprocessing in Python

 Threading module implments basic threading in python.
 Using threading is not an easy task.
 Threading wants you to write your code in a concurrent design so that it can run parallely on your CPU.